Kosovo Myth: Historical basis

 The lack of eyewitnesses accounts of the battle and the early development of the legend made it difficult to comprehend the facts related to the Battle of Kosovo.
 What is reliably known are the journey of the Turks from Plovdiv to Gazimestan, the time and place of the event, as well as the deaths of both rulers.
-The unit of Tvrtko I, King of Bosnia, and Albanian forces also took part in the battle in Lazar's army.
+Lazar's Christian coalition also included the unit of the King of Bosnia Tvrtko I, as well as Albanian, Bulgarian, Croatian, Czech, Greek, Hungarian, Frankish, and Wallachian forces.
 The Serbian Empire began to break-up soon after the death of Stefan Dušan (1355) and it had already collapsed long before the Kosovo Battle.
 The outcome of the battle is not clear from the source either.
 There are different conclusions, but the most common are those about the Ottoman victory.
 Tim Judah cites the possibility of a Serbian victory, while Noel Malcolm claims that the outcome was a draw.
 Although Serbia's strategic fall was the Battle of Maritsa in 1371, Kosovo was the spiritual fall of Serbia and a beginning of a new era for the Serbs.
 The real Kosovo Battle was not as decisive as presented by the myth because the final downfall of medieval Serbian state happened 70 years after it, in 1459, when the Ottomans captured Smederevo.

 Historians cannot reliably establish the identity of Murad's assassin, as well as the existence of betrayal by Vuk Branković or anyone else.
 There are various theories about the death of the sultan.
 Noel Malcolm explained that the story of the betrayal arose of confusion with the narratives related to the Second Battle of Kosovo (1448), when Đurađ Branković, Despot of Serbia and the son of Vuk Branković, refused to join John Hunyadi, Regent of Hungary, in the fight against the Ottomans.
 The Jugovići family and the Kosovo Maiden are fictionalized characters.
 Brendan Humphreys noted that the part of the story of Lazar's choice is a metaphysical narrative added to a historical event by the most religious literalist.